 Two unfancied teams that have gone longer than most fans and pundits expected, and dumped out some big teams!

-Fans and critics sat up and took notice of the Russian team after convincingly defeating Egypt in their second game, as Dzyuba, Cheryshev and co. ran riot and won the game 3-1, helping them qualify to the knockout stages of the World Cup, for the first time since the 1986 World Cup when they played as the Soviet Union.
+Fans and critics sat up and took notice of the Russian team after convincingly defeating Egypt in their second game, as Dzyuba, Cheryshev and co. ran riot and won the game 3-1.
+This helped them qualify to the knockout stages of the World Cup.
+This was first time since the 1986 World Cup when they played as the Soviet Union.

 Russia had truly delivered more than what the most optimistic Russian fan had hoped for.
 And they had done so after a massive setback in the very first match – 24 minutes into their World Cup campaign, when their chief playmaker and star, Alan Dzagoev, went down in a heap, in what would be his final minutes of the group stage campaign.

 But Russia had found a new star after Dzagoevâs absence – 22-year-old midfielder Aleksandr Golovin, who starred in Russiaâs win against Egypt and has impressed in the other games that heâs featured.
 From the youngster of the team to the oldest and most experienced player, 38-year-old Sergei Ignashevich – who was a star in Russiaâs backs-to-the-wall defensive display against Spain, the entire Russian team have played well collectively and surprised fans and pundits world over.

 Croatia, meanwhile, have had a tough last year of international football, only qualifying for the World Cup through the playoffs, and also replacing manager Ante ÄaÄiÄ with Zlatko DaliÄ, who guided the Croats to the World Cup in Russia.